Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Determinantal structure of random tilings

-\end{definition} It is well-known that the measure $\Pp_{\Pc}$ on interlacing particle arrays is \emph{determinantal} (for instance, this fact can be deduced from the Kasteleyn theory, see \S \ref{sub:inverse_kasteleyn_matrix} below).
+It is well known that the measure $\Pp_{\Pc}$ on interlacing particle arrays is \emph{determinantal} (for instance, this fact can be deduced from the Kasteleyn theory; see Section~\ref{subinversekasteleynmatrix} below).
 That is, there exists a function $K(x,n;y,m)$ (the \emph{correlation kernel}), such that

 for any $\spt$ and any collection of pairwise distinct positions $(x_1,n_1),\ldots,(x_\spt,n_\spt)$.
-About determinantal point processes in general see the surveys \cite{Soshnikov2000}, \cite{peres2006determinantal}, \cite{Borodin2009}.
+About determinantal point processes in general see the surveys \citet{Soshnikov2000}, \citet {peres2006determinantal}, \citet{Borodin2009}.

+In \citet{Petrov2012} the following explicit formula for the correlation kernel $K$ of random interlacing arrays $\X$ with fixed top row (\ref {fixedtoprow}) was obtained: